 4. Not Planning in Advance

 If a student is struggling with behavior or falling behind academically, make sure to communicate these concerns in advance of conferences.
-That way, your time with families can be focused on brainstorming solutions and building rapport–a much more challenging task without face-to-face dialogue.
-No matter how difficult the circumstances, finding a way for parents to leave conversations feeling encouraged and involved will help make conferences a positive experience for everyone.
+That way, your time with families can be focused on brainstorming solutions and building rapport – a much more challenging task without face-to-face dialogue.
+No matter how difficult the circumstances, find a way for parents to leave conversations feeling encouraged and involved.
+This will help make conferences a positive experience for everyone.

 Educators, what are your best parent-teacher conference tips?
 Share them in the comments below, and let’s keep the conversation flowing.